D-Link Wireless N300 DWR-116 WiFi router: Pros and Cons

 The D-Link Wireless N300 DWR-116 (DWR-116) router released in 2013.
 It is powered by MediaTek MT7620N @ 580 MHz chipset, 32 MB of RAM and 4 MB of flash.
 The N300 router is compatible with IEEE 802.11b/g/n standards, and the maximum speed that you can get with Wireless N300 DWR-116 is 300 Mbps.
 The router has 1 x 10/100 Mbps WAN and 4 x 10/100 Mbps LAN ports.

-The Wireless N300 DWR-116 is a basic Wi-Fi router that provides reliable wireless connectivity for small homes or apartments.
-The USB connectors on the Wireless N300 DWR-116 router add versatility to your network by enabling file sharing, media streaming, printer sharing, and other USB-enabled functionality.
-D-Link is widely recognized as a reputable and established manufacturer of networking equipment.
+The Wireless N300 DWR-116 is a basic Wi-Fi router.
+It provides reliable wireless connectivity for small homes or apartments.
+The USB connectors on the router add versatility to your network.
+They enable file sharing, printer sharing, and other USB functions.
+D-Link is a well-respected manufacturer in the networking industry.
+They have a reputation for providing a variety of networking devices.

 Brand | D-Link |